teamforage/forage-android-sdk/README.md

 }
 ```

-More information on using variant-aware dependencies can be found [here](https://developer.android.com/build/build-variants#variant_aware)
+More information on using variant-aware dependencies can be found in the [Android developer docs](https://developer.android.com/build/build-variants#variant_aware).

 ## UI Components

 ### ForagePANEditText

+A UI component for a customer to enter their EBT card number.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <androidx.constraintlayout.widget.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"